onqtam/headjack/docs/why/14_ECONOMICS.md

 how to fund free books - relative to their popularity and recognition - in the commons

+An open-source economy
+We must make transparency and openness pay

 > "If you think about it, the world’s citizens possess much more knowledge than a small group of individuals.
 What was lacking before Wikipedia was a mechanism to harness that knowledge.
 That was the technological breakthrough of Wikipedia: how the editors work together to find a consensus on what the articles say.
 So Wikipedia is an information technology that decentralizes decision-making for encyclopedia articles.
 Its core innovation is a mechanism that allows some of the most informed people on any topic to contribute to the articles.
 The result is a much better result than if these decisions were centralized." - [The Democracy of the Future, by Tomas Pueyo](https://unchartedterritories.tomaspueyo.com/p/future-of-democracy-decentralized#:~:text=If%20you%20think,decisions%20were%20centralized.)